xigadee/Microservice/README.md

 p1.Start();
 p2.Start();
  ```
- The same unit tests can be run, but the system is functioning as two independent services.
+ The same unit tests can be run, but the system is now functioning as two independent services.
+These can now be split in to separate executables and run independently.
+We now need a reliable form of communication between the two services to deliver the messages being sent between them.
 ### Communication

-.
+The [Xigadee Azure](Src/Xigadee.Azure/_docs/Introduction.md) libraries contain specific implementations for the Azure Service Bus that can be easily applied to a Microservice pipeline.

 ## Feedback
 Xigadee is in active development across a number of development projects, and is still very much a work-in-progress.
 We are still working on improving the code, extending the unit-test coverage, adding new features, and providing more detailed documentation.